 What Are the Benefits of Family Sharing?

-This is also a great way to test out the games you might like and decide if they are worth the purchase or not.
+This is also a great way to test out the games you might like and decide whether they are worth the purchase.

 The Limitations You Should Know About

 In addition, there are certain technical limitations, and some games are subject to specific licensing agreements.
-This is why some games can’t be shared, and it’s usually those that need a subscription.
+This is why some games can’t be shared, and usually, those need a subscription.
 For example, Ubisoft’s “The Division” is one such game.

-However, the biggest drawback is that only one person can play a game at a time.
+However, the biggest drawback is that only one person can play a game simultaneously.

 In other words, Family Sharing doesn’t allow a multiplayer option.
 And the person who’s the account holder has priority to access the games.
-This means the other user gets booted off the game the moment the account holder starts playing.
+The other user gets booted off the game when the account holder starts playing.

 Okay, Steam doesn’t throw them off the platform right away.
-The gameplay freezes and there’s a pop-up window asking the player to purchase the game or end the session.
+The gameplay freezes, and a pop-up window asks the player to purchase the game or end the session.

 Steam Up Your Family Gaming

 Even though there are limitations, Family Sharing is still a great option for everyone to enjoy a game and save some money.
-The only thing you need to agree on is when each user gets his or her few hours of gameplay.
+You only need to agree on when each user gets a few hours of gameplay.

 What games on Steam would you like to share?
 How many users do you plan to add to your Steam account?
 Tell us more in the comments section below.